 Showing interest doesn’t have to mean asking him out, or anything that blatant (or terrifying!)
 For example, two now-married friends of ours told us that she showed her interest in him by frequently stopping to say hello while he was working his ministry booth at church.
 Her actions weren’t overtly flirtatious; rather, they showed genuine and persistent interest in him as an individual.
 Eventually he picked up on her gracious cues and decided she was a woman worth pursuing.

-A second way to cultivate attractiveness is exhibiting “feminine energy”.
-In no way do I mean mystical, cosmic, or spiritual energy.
-Rather, I’m talking about the core of every female that is there because of how God designed her.
-Certainly, many of us females are far out of touch with this energy and may even feel like freaks or failures in the femininity department.
+A second way to cultivate attractiveness is exhibiting “feminine essence”.
+What I mean by this is the core of every female that is there because of how God designed her.
+Certainly, many of us females are far out of touch with this essence and may even feel like freaks or failures in the femininity department.
 But no, I’m not only talking to my girly girls out there.
 I’m talking to all of you, damsels in distress and tomboys alike.

 God has endowed us as women with something unique and different from men: the ability to bring life into the world.
 Not only can our bodies do this, but our spirits can as well.
-This life-giving energy will look different from woman to woman.
-It need not fit any special mold.
-It need not mean being dainty or always sitting up straight.
+This life-giving vitality will look different from woman to woman.
+It need not fit any special mold, such as being dainty or always sitting up straight.
 It means something more akin to nurture, to creating a home for those around us.